naorye/redux-polling/readme.md

 The second argument `createPollingActions()` expected is an object with callbacks.
 Those callbacks are called during a polling cycle.
 The available callbacks are:
 * `polling(args)` **required** Each interval starts with calling to the `polling` callback that should do a single fetch / calculation and return a single entry. `args` are the arguments provided to the `start(args)` action.
 This method can be asynchronous and can return a promise.
-* `initialPolling(args)` Sometimes we need to perform a different operation upon the initial polling invocation.
+* `initialPolling(args)` **optional** Sometimes we need to perform a different operation upon the initial polling invocation.
 When provided, this callback will be called only for the first time polling, instead of the `polling` callback. `args` are the arguments provided to the `start(args)` action.
 This method can be asynchronous and can return a promise.
 Unlike the `polling` callback, `initialPolling` may return a single entry or an array of entries.
-* `shouldAddEntry(entry)` This callback is called right before adding an entry to the state.
+* `shouldAddEntry(entry)` **optional** This callback is called right before adding an entry to the state.
 It gets a single entry (which is the response of the `polling` callback) and should return a boolean that indicates whether to add the entry to the state.

 <!--
 ## Tests